-Our findings carry several policy implications.
+Our discovery carries several policy implications.
 First, simply offering free information on the consequences of one's behavior may not be sufficient to change behavior, as certain individuals may actively seek to avoid it.
-Hence, policy makers can consider to reward information acquisition or to increase the cost of information avoidance.
+Hence, policy makers can consider to reward information acquisition or to increase the cost of information avoidance (Serra-Garcia and Szech, 2022).
+While this changes information demand, it might still be insufficient to change behavior as some people resist the information they receive (Espinosa and Stoop, 2021) or do not act on the new information (Capra et al., 2024).
 Second, it is crucial to gain insights on which individuals are prone to avoid information.
-Our results suggest that it could be those individuals that engage in the problematic behavior, which necessitates targeting the incentivized information specifically to them.
-This result resembles one insight of Epperson and Gerster (2021) which suggests that individuals who avoid information are particularly responsive to it.
-This might explain the potential ineffectiveness of information provision, even when the information is offered at no cost.
+Our results suggest that it could be those individuals that engage in the problematic behavior.
+This result complements the insight that individuals who avoid information would be particularly responsive to it (Epperson and Gerster, 2024).
+The challenge for policy makers is hence to reach and affect exactly those individuals.
 Third, it is crucial to understand under which circumstances information is avoided.
-If the effect of meat consumption on information avoidance is only strong in the very short run, then information about the consequences of meat consumption should rather be withheld during meal times.
+The comparison of our experiment with the experiment of Capra et al. (2024) presented in Section 2 shows that information demand reacts in subtle ways to meat consumption.
+If, for instance, the effect of meat consumption on information avoidance is only strong in the very short run, then information about the consequences of meat consumption should rather be withheld during meal times.